 Does that mean you shouldn’t ever accrue technical debt?
 Yes and no. In an ideal world, you’d want your code to stay perfect always, and you’d want to take the time to write all your solutions with a mind for the future.

-But look, our world isn’t ideal.
+However, look, our world isn’t ideal.
 Just as there are times it makes sense to go and take out a bank loan—to buy a house, maybe, or to tide yourself through a lean time— there are times that you may do well to take out technical debt.
 When you’ve got a looming release date, for instance, and some super quick coding is the only way you’re going to meet it.
 When something breaks, and you’ve got exactly three minutes to get it working before the world comes crashing down.
-Or when you need that new feature yesterday and every moment counts.
+Or when you needed that new feature yesterday and every moment counts.

 Short term, taking out that ‘extra cash’ makes you feel on top of the world; agile, ready to attack anything.
 In the long term, it’s likely to slow down maneuvering and provide a drag on future progress.